 On the eves of our daughters’ weddings, I gave both of them what I considered to be excellent marital advice: Never leave your husband unsupervised with pruning shears.

-Give a man pruning shears, a telescopic extension and electric trimmers and he will give new meaning to the term armed and dangerous.
+Give a man pruning shears, a telescopic extension, and electric trimmers and he will give new meaning to the term armed and dangerous.
+I knew I should have just got someone like New Fairfield Tree Service to come and do, would have saved myself the trouble.
+It sure would have been a lot easier.

 Champing at the bit, the husband pronounced the crab apple tree dead earlier this year.